18-SEP-18:Created for Evening north class after mess with West. Scanned images and code snippets are critical.

 - Comment your code sufficiently that another programmer of your level could read your code and understand its inner workings

 - Sync: Make sure your hand-written flow chart matches how your program actually executes.
 Adjust one or the other to make them match.

-- Share: Upload your code: Create a git-hub account if you don't already have one using this step-by-step guide.
-Inside that account, create a repository for CIT-111, and upload the .java file containing your working program.
-THis is described in agonizing detail in the guide.
+- Share: Upload your code: Create a gitlab account if you don't already have one using this step-by-step guide.

 Sample program output and source code

 When fully-baked, a sample program output can look like figure 4

 Legacy students have authorized the sharing of their work for the benefit of future javas at CCAC.
 Use their work as launchpads for yours.

 On Win/Linux, Hold down control and engage your mouse's scroll ball to zoom.